wellcomecollection/docs/rfcs/055-genres-as-concepts/README.md

 ### Genre as a whole

-There are three options for dealing with genre as a whole.
-One is to make it work in the same manner as Subjects, another is to treat it more explicitly as an extra Concept.
-Finally, we can simply ignore it.
+There are three options for dealing with compound genres as a whole in the data.

+* make it work in the same manner as Subjects,
+* treat it more explicitly as an extra Concept.
+* leave them, they don't exist. (recommended)

 #### Like a Subject